itislu/42_minishell_tester/README.md

 	free(line);
 ```

-So it should look like something like this:
+So it should look something like this:

 ```c
 	if (isatty(fileno(stdin)))